This article was first published on 25 February 2019 and has been updated to provide additional information.

-Besides choosing the plan which provides you with the most extensive coverage, policyholders should be mindful about the premiums that they will be paying.
-This applies not just to what they are paying today, but also the affordability of the plan over the long-term.
+Besides choosing the plan which provides you with the most extensive coverage, policyholders should be mindful of the premiums that they will be paying.
+This applies not just to what they are paying today, but also to the affordability of the plan over the long-term.

 Critical Illness Plan; Term Or Whole Life?

 There are two components to this question so let us tackle them separately.
 The first is why you should consider getting a critical illness plan.

 It’s a painful pill to swallow but the hard truth is that anyone, even children, can get critical illness at any point in their lives.